 For more than a year after that frightening night, I went to doctor after doctor trying to get a diagnosis, which was eventually determined to be mixed connective tissue disorder and celiac.
 Along the way, I found a skilled and caring herbalist who guided me on my journey and helped me find my way back to getting out of bed each morning without pain, enjoying a delicious meal without the awful digestive symptoms, and feeling energized throughout the day.

-Under her mentoring, I took on my own study of herbalism, and autoimmune disease at acclaimed herbal schools throughout the country.
-Now I am using those skills to work with women who are in the same place I was not all that long ago.
+Under her mentoring, I took on my own study of herbalism and autoimmune disease at acclaimed herbal schools throughout the country.
+Now I am using those skills to work with people who are in the same place I was not all that long ago.
 It’s my mission to point out the pitfalls and the struggles and make the journey a little easier and a lot more straightforward.

 I understand the frustrations of not knowing, of not getting better, and feeling like no one is listening.